astriaorg/docs/docs/components/_remote-endpoints.md

-The endpoints for the remote shared sequencer are:
+The endpoints for the remote sequencer are:

 | Name | Endpoint |
 |---|---|